So, you finally made the decision. You want to see the world — and you’re going to take the time and make the effort to do it.

 2. Extra Potable Water

 Even if you routinely camp in resorts with hookups, it’s always a good idea to keep extra drinkable water aboard.
 It can help extend your boondocking stays, and you’ll be grateful for it in case of an emergency.
+Consider a stainless steel water bottle for durability and keeping your water cool.

 3. Leveling Blocks